Soundchazer2k/enhanced-theme-studio/Enhanced_Theme_Studio_Quick_Start.md

    - Select a color or enter a hex code (e.g., #3498DB)
    - Or click the refresh icon for a random color

+2. **Pick from an Image**:
+   - Click the "Create Palette from Image" button.
+   - Select an image file (PNG, JPG, JPEG, BMP).
+   - In the "Extracted Colors" dialog, click a color swatch to set it as the base color.

+3. **Load a Trending Palette**:
+   - Click the "Trending Palettes" button.
+   - In the dialog, click "Load" next to a pre-defined palette to use it.

-2. **Select a Color Scheme**:
+4. **Select a Color Scheme**:
-   - Choose from: Monochromatic, Analogous, Complementary, Split-Complementary, Triadic, or Tetradic
+   - Choose from: Monochromatic, Analogous, Complementary, Split-Complementary, Triadic, Tetradic, or **Custom**.
-   - Each scheme creates different color relationships
+   - "Custom" is automatically selected when loading a trending palette or picking from an image.

-3. **Set Number of Colors**:
+5. **Set Number of Colors**:
-   - Select how many colors you want in your palette (2-12)
+   - Select how many colors you want in your palette (2-12).

-4. **Generate the Palette**:
+6. **Generate the Palette**:
-   - The palette is automatically generated and displayed in the table
+   - The palette is automatically generated and displayed in the table.
-   - You can click "Generate New Palette" for variations
+   - You can click "Generate New Palette" for variations.

 ## 3. Adjust for Accessibility